-You’ve no doubt seen a movie or two where the central characters head to a club, waltz straight into a VIP area and chug away on seemingly endless bottles of champagne and vodka all night.
+You’ve no doubt seen a movie or two where the central characters head to a club, waltz straight into a VIP area past the DJ booth, and chug away on seemingly endless bottles of champagne and vodka all night.

 Trust us - it was big.
-In fact, bottle service has the potential to make your venue an awful lot of money if you get it right.
+Bottle service can make your venue an awful lot of money if you get it right.
 And it all starts with this guide.

 Bottle service is super simple to get your head around.
-It involves venues such as nightclubs and bars offering guests the opportunity to buy an entire bottle of liquor in exchange for reserved seating.
+It involves venues such as the hottest club scenes and bars offering guests the opportunity to buy an entire bottle of liquor in exchange for reserved seating.

-There’s lots of fancy marketing wrapped around bottle service, of course, and the reserved seating area is made to look as ‘VIP’ as possible.
-As a result, bottle service is ideally suited to social media marketing and promotion, and venues are likely to enjoy plenty of user-generated content on platforms like Instagram as a result of offering the service.
+There’s lots of fancy marketing wrapped around bottle service, of course.
+Establishments create reserved seating areas to look as ‘VIP’ as possible.
+As a result, bottle service suits social media marketing and promotion.
+Venues are likely to enjoy plenty of user-generated content on platforms like Instagram due to offering the service.

-Bottle service is usually extremely expensive when viewed from the raw purchase price of the bottle.
-These days, guests can expect to pay anywhere from $500 upwards for a single bottle of liquor.
-But the value lies in the entire experience and the scarcity and exclusivity of the VIP areas in which the drink is consumed.
+Bottle service is usually costly when viewed from the raw purchase price of the bottle.
+These days, guests can expect minimum spending amounts, and pay anywhere from $500 upwards for a single liquor bottle.
+But the value lies in the entire experience and the scarcity and exclusivity of the VIP areas where customers consume drinks.

-As you might expect, bottle service typically attracts either wealthy clientele, celebrities, influencers or parties celebrating something particularly special.
+As you might expect, bottle service attracts wealthy clientele, celebrities, influencers, or parties celebrating something extraordinary.

 Bottle service, also known as table service, isn’t new.
-It’s thought that it can be traced back as far as the 1940s.
-However, it was in 1988 where a Paris nightclub reportedly enabled patrons to reserve a table for a fee and receive a complimentary bottle of booze, thus kick-starting the modern era of bottle service.
+Most try to trace it back to the 1940s.
+However, it was in 1988 when a Paris nightclub reportedly enabled patrons to reserve a table for a fee and receive a complimentary large bottle of booze.
+This kick-started the modern era of bottle service.

-Fast-forward to 2001 and bottle service was becoming a pretty big deal across the United States.
+Fast-forward to 2001, bottle service was becoming a big deal across the United States.
 In clubs like Bungalow 8 and Lotus, a bottle of Grey Goose could fetch as much as $500 in exchange for an exclusive VIP table.

-Bottle service hasn’t really changed to this day in terms of the theory behind it, but there are a growing number of apps that are now available to make booking such experiences as easy as possible.
+Bottle service hasn’t changed to this day in terms of the theory behind it, but a growing number of apps are now available to make booking such experiences as easy as possible.

-The bottle service experience: it’s all about the seating area You can’t sell a massively overpriced bottle of liquor without providing the right experience to go with it.
-The people who buy this service might be wealthy, but they’re not daft.
+The bottle service experience: it’s all about the seating area.
+You can’t sell a massively overpriced bottle of liquor without providing the right experience to go with it.
+The people who buy this service might be wealthy, but they’re not foolish.

-The good news is that this is actually relatively straightforward if your venue has the right areas that can be transformed into VIP seating.
+Starting a bottle service is relatively straightforward if your venue has the right areas to transform it into VIP seating.

-Dais platforms: These raised seating areas provide a great vantage point for your VIP guests and elevates the special spot for everyone else to see and lust after.
+Dais platforms: These raised seating areas provide a great vantage point for your VIP guests and elevate the unique spot for everyone else to see and lust after.

-Luxury: By simply adding a touch of luxury to a specific seating area, you can make it the perfect place for bottle service.
-Higher quality fabrics, lush lighting and bold colours should do the trick.
+Luxury: By adding a touch of luxury to a specific seating area, you can make it the perfect place for bottle service.
+Higher-quality fabrics, lush lighting, and bold colors should do the trick.

 Private cabana: If you run a venue with a pool bar or beach, a cabana is a brilliant way to create perceived privacy and exclusivity within a crowded environment.

-There’s an argument to say that bottle service guests should receive special treatment from staff, too, and one way to do that is to reserve some team members as bottle servers with a designated bartender or two.
+There’s an argument that bottle service guests should also receive special treatment from the staff alongside bottle service offerings.
+One way to do that is to reserve some team members as bottle servers with a designated bartender or two.

-Just bear in mind that bottle serving is a job in its own right and needs experience and training if you’re to make the most of it.
-For instance, bottle service, by its definition, is set up for some very profitable upselling opportunities, but staff need to know how to spot them and take advantage.
+Remember that bottle serving is a job in its own right and needs experience and training to make the most of it.
+For instance, bottle service, by its definition, is set up for some very profitable upselling opportunities, but staff needs to know how to spot them and take advantage.

-Bottle servers also need to be well versed with signs of intoxication and possess the ability to deal effectively and calmly with rowdy guests.
-They’ll need a keen eye for guests who are in danger of outstaying their welcome and not maximising their spend while in the VIP area, too.
-If bottle service is something you’re only testing out, make sure you spend some time with you existing team to train them on what’s required.
+Bottle servers also need to be well-versed with signs of intoxication and able to deal effectively and calmly with rowdy guests.
+They’ll need a keen eye for guests in danger of outstaying their welcome and not maximizing their spending while in the VIP area.
+If bottle service is something you’re only testing out, make sure you spend time with your existing team to train them on what’s required.

-If it really takes off, you might consider promoting some of them to bottle servers or bringing in additional staff.
+If it takes off, consider promoting some of them to bottle servers or bringing in additional staff.
 Make sure you and your employees are on the same page when it comes to tip pooling and what your bartenders will expect to make with wages and tips.

 It starts, once again, with the service you’re offering.
-If you can get that VIP area right and make the entire bottle service experience something that delivers real value for a specific type of guest, then you can begin pricing those bottles.
+If you can get that VIP area right and make the complete bottle service experience something that delivers real value for a specific guest, you can begin pricing those bottles.

 The nice thing about bottle service is that the pricing works best when it’s simple.
 This is why most bottle service options quote nothing more than the price of the bottle.
-There are no add-ons (until you sit down - remember those up-sells) or hidden costs; the bottle simply costs $X, and for that you get the area for as long as you like.
+There are no add-ons (until you sit down - remember those upsells) or hidden costs; the bottle costs $X, and you get the area for as long as you like.

-It’s then up to the staff to keep those bottles flowing (which they should, if you attract the right clientele).
+It’s up to the staff to keep those bottles flowing (which they should if you attract the right clientele).

 Some of the biggest clubs in the US have been known to charge up to $7,500 for a bottle.

-Bottle service certainly isn’t for every venue.
-It suits bars, clubs and even restaurants, but there are a few questions to ask yourself before trying it out:
+Bottle service certainly is only for some venues.
+It suits bars, clubs, and even restaurants, but there are four questions to ask yourself before trying it out:

-Our advice is to give bottle service a trial run if you’re interested.
-If it works and you can forecast a healthy new line of revenue going forward - expand your bottle service plans.
-If it doesn’t feel right or there’s little take up, you’ll have lost nothing if you decide to pull back.
+We advise giving bottle service packages a trial run if interested.
+Expand your bottle service plans if it works, and you can forecast a healthy new line of revenue going forward.
+If it doesn’t feel right or there’s little take-up, you’ll have lost nothing if you decide to pull back.